mindspawn/mm-save/README.md

 1. Open the Mattermost channel you want to archive and make sure it is focused
 2. Click the extension icon (or pin it first, if needed)
 3. Wait while it scrolls upward (the badge shows `⋯` while collecting; a green check indicates the download started)
-4. Choose where to save the generated JSON file when prompted
+4. Choose where to save the generated JSON file when prompted (a compressed `.txt` companion file is also saved automatically for LLM tooling)

 The resulting file includes: